fikisipi/psycopg2-m1/README.md

 The author and repo are not affiliated with the original `psycopg2` and `psycopg2-binary` projects.

+### TODO

+Set up a native action that will provision an m1 scaleway instance and produce the binary in a transparent / tamper-proof way.

 ### FAQ: How to run M1 Github Actions

 Use https://github.com/mas-cli/m1-github-actions-runner on an M1 machine and prefix your build with `arch -arm64e <command>`